 Digital scanners allow you to listen in on conversations that take place between emergency responders, ambulance dispatch, firefighters, police, and more.
 A digital model allows you to listen to trunked, analog, and digital transmissions.

-Can a Scanner Pick Up Walkie Talkie Conversations?
+Can It Pick Up Walkie Talkie Conversations?